synesteesia/pathAlgorithms/documentation/weeklyReports/Weekly_report_1.md

 ## Problems

-Sadly I missed the first lecture, wich added some confusion with tring to come up with a good project topic.
+Sadly I missed the first lecture, wich added some confusion with trying to come up with a good project topic.

 ## Next week